outerbounds/metaflow-tools/nebius/terraform/README.md

 ## What does it do?

-It provisions all necessary Nebius resources.
+It provisions all necessary Nebius AI Cloud resources.
 The main resources are:

-* Nebius S3
+* Nebius Object Storage
-* Nebius Mk8s
+* Nebius Managed Service for Kubernetes

 It will also deploy Metaflow services onto the Mk8s cluster above.